 - Most common solid malignant tumor in young men in the US

 - Peak incidence: 20–35 years; (nonseminomas peak in the third decade, seminomas in the fourth decade of life)

 Epidemiological data refers to the US, unless otherwise specified.

 - Risk factors

 |Overview of testicular tumors|

-Testicular tumors metastasize early via the lymphatic system into the retroperitoneum (drain to the para-aortic lymph nodes first), with the exception of early hematogenously metastasizing choriocarcinomas.
+Testicular tumors metastasize early into the retroperitoneum via the lymphatic system (drain to the para-aortic lymph nodes first), with the exception of early hematogenous metastasizing choriocarcinomas.

 - Painless testicular nodule or swelling

 - Dull lower abdominal or scrotal discomfort is more common than acute scrotal pain.